BimmerBass/CopperChess/README.md

 # Copper Chess engine
 ![Icon](https://github.com/BimmerBass/CopperChess/blob/master/Copper/icon.ico)

-A UCI-compliant chess engine rated at least 2100, written in C++11 by Niels Abildskov (BimmerBass).
+A UCI-compliant chess engine rated at least 2100, written in C++11.

 Copper is a command-line engine only, and can only be used graphically with a chess GUI such as Arena og Lucas Chess.